Video of Recycling Split-Cart Collected by Split-Truck

 |Recycling Split-Cart||Every Other Week||Every Other Week|

-Collection is weekly for trash and every other week for recycling and yard trimmings.
-In mid-July 2017, the Curbside Food Scraps Program will begin.
-Food scraps and food-soiled paper may be placed in the yard trimmings carts, which will be collected weekly.
-Collection frequency for garbage and recycling carts will not change.
-The Collection Schedule provides collection days for mountain View neighborhoods for garbage and recycling services.
+Collection is weekly for trash and compost carts, and every other week for recycling as of July 17, 2017.
+Food scraps and food-soiled paper may be placed in the compost carts, which will be collected weekly.
+The Collection Schedule provides more information about when carts are collected on your street.

 |20 gallon =||1 adult||2 Seniors|